 In about 1928, the company introduced a new line of ‘Recording’ guitars, with a unique body shape, which unfortunately did not remain in vogue.
 However, their ‘Masterbilt’ Series of archtop guitars established the company.

-The Epiphone ‘Harry Volpe’ archtop guitar used one pickup as shown above.
-This pickup was used on only one other guitar, the 1956 Rickenbacker Combo 400, with the bezel concealed under the pickguard (photo copyright Jim Fisch).
+The Epiphone ‘Harry Volpe’ archtop guitar used one pickup as shown above, as did the Epiphone Century archtop. other Epiphone models used different pickups over time but this pickup was always used on this instrument.
+This pickup was used on only one other guitar, the 1956 Rickenbacker Combo 400, with the bezel concealed under the pickguard (photo here copyright Jim Fisch).

 The Emperor Zephyr guitar used one pickup as shown above, a variant of the Model 2000, with chrome metalwork and a black coil former (photo copyright Rod Norwood)

-The Emperor Zephyr Regent guitar used three pickups as shown above, variants of the Model 2000, with gold-plated metalwork and white coil former.
+The Emperor Zephyr Regent guitar used one, two or three pickups as shown above, variants of the Model 2000, with gold-plated metalwork and white coil former.

-Epiphone Century guitar dated 1954, fitted with one pickup as in the Harry Volpe guitar described above; V & T controls with clear cylindrical knobe with slotted setscrews.
+Epiphone Century guitar dated 1954, fitted with one pickup as in the Harry Volpe guitar described above; V & T controls with clear cylindrical knobs with slotted setscrews.